 Essential oils are perhaps one of the most effective repellents as they can be used in a variety of ways.
 These include use through ionizers, which disperse the oil into their air, on the skin, or applied to furniture.
 The most potent oils for this include:

-• Peppermint Oil
+• Cinnamon Oil

 * Lavender (which also promotes sleep)

 • Eucalyptus Oil

 Careful, it's flammable and evaporates quickly.
 There are better methods of bedbug removal, but a quick spray on an infested area can be a quick fix.

 Dries out and absorbs odors, most effective for ridding the smell of bedbugs after an infestation.

 Place the tea bags in between your mattress and box spring.